Classifying subcategories, local algebra and the Rosenberg spectrum of a locally noetherian category: Introduction

-In Theorem \ref{RD1} above, a narrow subcategory is taken to be a full subcategory that is closed under extensions and cokernels, as defined in \cite{SW}.
-For a commutative noetherian ring $R$, it was shown by Stanley and Wang \cite{SW} that Serre subcategories of $R-mod$ coincide with torsion classes, as also with thick and narrow subcategories of $R-mod$.
+If $\mathcal A$ is a locally noetherian Grothendieck category, it is well known that the subcategory $\mathcal A_{fg}$ of finitely generated objects of $\mathcal A$ is an abelian subcategory.
+Under certain conditions, we show in Proposition \ref{P3.9} that there is a bijection between Serre subcategories of $\mathcal A_{fg}$ and specialization closed subsets of $\mathfrak Spec(\mathcal A)$ (also compare \cite[Theorem 5.5]{Kanda1}).
+For a commutative noetherian ring $R$, it was shown by Stanley and Wang \cite{SW} that Serre subcategories of the category $R-mod$ of finitely generated $R$-modules coincide with torsion classes, as also with thick and narrow subcategories of $R-mod$.
+We prove a counterpart of this result in Proposition \ref{AShah}.